Novice/Intermediate Session (ages 10-18): June 14-18, 2019

 What to expect as a camper:

-Instruction is given by Clark Bradley and Spencer Zimmerman and their assistants.
+Instruction is given by Randy Wilson and Clark Bradley.
 Click here to view their profiles.

 Instruction will cover horsemanship, western pleasure, showmanship and the fundamentals of reining.